doctolib/hospital_logfile_analyzer/README.md

 ```bash
 python main.py mylogfile.log output_structured_log.json --mappingfile my_mapping.json --filterfile my_filter.json
 ```

+## Jupyter Notebook
+You will find examples on how to execute this package in a Jupyter Notebook inside [jupyter_notebooks](jupyter_notebooks) directory.

 ## Package
 You can use the logfile parser directly in your Python code: